BharatSeva/BharatSeva-Plus-Express-Server/CONTRIBUTING.md

 - Keep your changes focused and avoid unrelated modifications.
 - Test your changes locally.
 - Ensure your code is linted and formatted consistently (if applicable).
-- Take proper screenshots of your improvements, if applicable to verify your changes.
+- Take proper screenshots of your improvements, if possible of your changes.

 ### 6. Write Meaningful Commit Messages